Reed-Compbio-Classes/bio331-syllabus/doc/typesofwork.md

 Bio331 involves learning about two distinct themes - biological networks at different scales and graph algorithms - and how they can be combined to answer new biological questions.
 The work is graded on Missing/Partially Complete/Complete (M/P/C), Submitted/Not Submitted, or Present/Absent.
 Nearly all work may be submitted for an improved grade.
 Each assignment will clearly describe the criteria for success according to these assessment types.

 In an advanced course such as Bio331, I believe it is important for students to know if their efforts exceed my expectations.
-For some types of assignments, there is a possibility of receiving an Excellent (E).
-Only truly exceptional work is marked as "Excellent," and it is not intended for a student to achieve an E for all eligible assignments.
+For some types of assignments, there is a possibility of receiving an Excellent (M/P/C/E).
+Only truly exceptional work is marked as excellent, and it is not intended for a student to achieve an E for all eligible assignments.
 All assignments are initially graded as M/P/C; in order to get an "Excellent," students must do additional work after receiving feedback.
 More details will be provided with each eligible assignment.

 ## Initial Survey